Johnson leads Miami past Campbell 73-62

 Campbell: Clemons surpassed 2,600 career points with his first basket of the game, a 3-pointer with seven minutes remaining in the first half.
 Clemons’ free throw with 3:07 remaining in the second half extended his double-figure scoring streak to 95.

-Miami: The Hurricanes completed their nonconference schedule with five players averaging in double figures.
+Miami: The Hurricanes completed their nonconference schedule with five players averaging double-figure scoring.
 Miami is the only ACC team accomplishing the feat.

 UP NEXT